vishnu-port-993/data-analytics-portfolio/Bellabeat_case_study/README.md

 - **Methodology**: Data analysis was conducted using SQL and R, comparing user metrics to industry benchmarks from NHIS and WHO.

 ## Objectives
-- **Primary Goal**: Understand user behavior and health patterns to provide insights for Bellabeat’s wellness interventions.
+- **Primary Goal**: Understand user behaviour and health patterns to provide insights for Bellabeat’s wellness interventions.
 - **Sub-Objectives**:
   - Examine users’ weekly activity, sleep duration, and heart rate data to uncover trends.
   - Compare user metrics to NHIS and WHO standards to highlight areas for improvement.